-From our study, it is concluded that hypertriglyceridaemia and hypercholesterolaemia are the most prevalent dyslipidaemia or lipid disorders in patients of acute myocardial infarction in Bangladesh.
-We should recommend to pay more attention to serum lipids for prevention for acute myocardial infarction.
+From our study, it is concluded that hypertriglyceridemia and hypercholesterolemia are the most prevalent dyslipidemia or lipid disorders in patients of acute myocardial infarction in Bangladesh.
+We should recommend paying more attention to serum lipids for prevention for acute myocardial infarction.
 Further research, in particular longitudinal studies, is needed to explore the complex interaction of these factors and to inform policies and programs for the prevention and management of CVDs in Bangladesh.